• Skip to primary navigation

 Instructions

-• Add green chilies, ginger garlic paste.
+• Add 2 green chilies, 2 teaspoon ginger garlic paste.

 • Fry for a minute until golden.